 Figure 8.5.2.3.3-1: EAS discovery notification

 1. An event occurs at the Edge Enabler Server that satisfies trigger conditions for providing EAS discovery information of a subscribed Edge Enabler Client.
 If UE's location information is not available, the EES may obtain the UE location by utilizing the capabilities of the 3GPP core network as specified in clause 8.9.2.
 If the EAS discovery subscription contained EAS discovery filters, then the Edge Enabler Server uses the EAS discovery filters to select the Edge Application Server information that match the EAS discovery filters.
+If the UE is located outside the Geographical or Topological Service Area of an Edge Application Server, then the Edge Enabler Server shall not include this Edge Application Server in the EAS discovery notification.

 2. The Edge Enabler Server sends an EAS discovery notification to the Edge Enabler Client with the EAS information determined in step 1.